 - NSAIDs.
 Over-the-counter NSAIDs, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), often are helpful.

 - Rest the joint.
 Try not to use the affected joint for a couple of days.

 - Ice.
 Cold packs can help reduce the inflammation associated with flare-ups.

 Preparing for an appointment

-You'll probably first see your family doctor.
-After an initial examination, your doctor may refer you to a specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).
+You'll probably first see your family health care provider.
+After an initial examination, your provider may refer you to a specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).

 Here's some information to help you get ready for your appointment.

 Before your appointment, you may want to write a list of answers to the following questions: